uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 * The work and progress of the group is appropriately communicated through regular status reports to the Steering Committee.
 * The Chairperson MAY delegate tasks to another vice-chairperson, including chairing the group as and when necessary.

+The checklist for Working Group chairs outlining the general roles and responsibilities is available in this [Appendix](/Process_Documents/Appendix_A.md)

+## Elections

+The chairperson roles for the Steering Committee, Specification Working Group, Open Source Working Group and Marketing Committee are intended to be appointed to individuals through an annual democratic election.
+The Steering Committee will determine the election process.

 # Meetings and Decision Making

 *Note: Effective group meetings allow the Steering Committee, Committee Teams and Working Groups to discuss complex issues and talk through ideas and solutions.
 It is recommended to keep a Meeting Minutes record for each meeting.*